Pittsburgh, PA(412) 980-1442

 Meet Our team

-Lauren is proud to be a part of creating a supportive and value-led counseling and wellness spa that prioritizes client and clinician health and wellness.
-Lauren accepts all major insurances as well as self-pay clients.
-You can email info@elementspgh.com to check her availability and set up an appointment.
+Lauren is proud to be part of building a supportive, values-driven counseling and wellness space that prioritizes healing for both clients and clinicians.
+She accepts all major health insurances as well as self-pay clients.
+To inquire about availability or to schedule an appointment, please email info@elementspgh.com.

 Autumn Walsh (she/her)